 Simple: It’s the basis on which you estimate projects.
 Your hourly rate, multiplied by the number of hours you assume the job will take, yields the fee you’ll charge a client for the work you complete.

 We shed some light on pricing design work in HOW Magazine and on the site regularly.
-The information gathered here by an online survey conducted in October 2007 that drew 996 responses and shows what designers around the U.S. are charging for their design services.
+The information gathered here by an online survey* that drew 996 responses and shows what designers around the U.S. are charging for their design services.
 Below are the survey results:

 Pricing Design Work — Hourly Rates & Fees